mogden8/COSC310-Individual-Project/README.md

 # Documentation

-All documentation, descriptions of additions for Assignment 3 and screenshots for documentation can be found in the documentation folder of this repository, as well as listed within the ReadMe in the documentation folder.
+All documentation for the individual submission has been added to the top of the Read Me in the documentation folder.